USS Oriskany fire: Sequence of events

 Other sailors in the area worked to move aircraft, many of which were bomb and fuel laden, from the hangar to the flight deck to prevent them from catching fire.
 On deck six, in a pump room servicing the forward elevator, the sailor on duty attempted to close the large air vents servicing the compartment, which were starting to blow smoke in; unable to do so, he used wet rags to protect himself.
 Closer to the fire, sailors began attempting to evacuate "officers' country", a series of staterooms occupied largely by pilots assigned to Oriskany's air wing.

 Within five minutes, an explosion occurred in the flare locker, the result of multiple flares igniting at once.
 Aircraft in the hangar bay caught fire, and nearby sailors attempting to cool the area were burned.
 Down in officers' country, several men were killed when a fireball shot down the passageway, burning their lungs.
 Other personnel suffocated to death in the passageways.
 On the flight deck, firefighting crews worked feverishly to cool the steel deck, while other flight deck personnel began pushing ordnance off the flight deck.
 Down in the hangar, the aircraft that caught fire were pushed over the side, along with ordnance that was staged in the hangar from an earlier replenishment.
+Sailors aboard Hassayampa watched in horror while slowly pulling away to starboard still recovering hoses dragging in the sea.

-A pilot trapped in his stateroom was able to find a wrench to open the porthole.
+Aboard Oriskany, a pilot trapped in his stateroom found a wrench and opened the porthole.
 With items in his room catching fire, the pilot continually wrapped himself in wet sheets or blankets, and kept his head out the porthole; as the sheets or blankets began to smolder, the pilot would wet the items down again, wrap himself up, and return to the porthole.
 Unable to escape due to the fire outside his room, the pilot kept this up for some time.
-Finally, an enlisted sailor discovered his plight and was able to supply him with a firehose, a battle lantern, and an Oxygen Breathing Apparatus; for the duration of the fire, the pilot used the hose to fight the fire and cool his stateroom, and keep the fire from spreading again into the room.
+Finally, an enlisted sailor discovered his plight and supplied him with a firehose, a battle lantern, and an Oxygen Breathing Apparatus; for the duration of the fire, the pilot used the hose to fight the fire and cool his stateroom, and keep the fire from spreading again into the room.
 Nearby, the executive officer of the air wing's Crusader squadron, finding himself in a similar situation, stripped naked and forced his way through his porthole.
-He was able to obtain a firefighting suit, and later helped the ship's fire marshal in organizing firefighting parties.
+He obtained a firefighting suit, and later helped the ship's fire marshal in organizing firefighting parties.